teodorlu/bb-install/README.md

 If you'd like to contribute to `bbin`, you're welcome to create [issues for ideas, feature requests, and bug reports](https://github.com/babashka/bbin/issues).

+### Installing a local development copy

+You can use `bbin` to install a development version of bbin!

+    bbin install . --as bbin-dev --main-opts '["-m" "babashka.bbin.cli"]'

+Then, simply make changes to the code, and see them reflected in the source code instantly.

 ## License

 `bbin` is released under the [MIT License](LICENSE).